EduAnacleto/SortAlgorithms/README.md

 # SortAlgorithms
-A python module that contains iterated (non-recursive) sort algorithms.<br />
+A python module that contains iterative (non-recursive) sort algorithms.<br />

 All algorithms were extensively tested before post.
 The test procedure <br />
 is automatic and can be performed inside the 'Test' folder using the <br />